 - Player trends are nice to see in a macro sense before a draft, but getting caught up in a positional run during a draft is a quick way to screw up.
 Let everyone else do their thing.
 Control what you can control.
 In this scenario, it is being disciplined.

-- Ignoring last year’s results is a skilled artistry.
+- Ignoring last year’s results is skilled artistry.
 Way too may people fall back on the “well this happened last year” mindset.
 It’s also why people become so surprised when a player breaks out.
 Last year was last year, and short of a few unique situations, it should remain in the past.
 Coaching and system changes, personnel moves, schedule swings (long home/away stretches), chemistry, game flow, injuries … the list goes on and on.
 All of those aspects of a game that are so dependent on a team effort have too large of an impact on fantasy results to assume they’ll matter a year later.
 Heck, most of those things wildly swing from month to month in a given season.

 - The same goes for people obsessed with fantasy strength of schedule, particularly those focused on the fantasy playoff matches in August.
 By being enslaved to this highly subjective metric, you’re attempting to predict the future based on inapplicable, if not faulty, data.
-You’re saying, “Player A’s schedule in Weeks 15-17 are favorable because those three teams were positional pushovers in 2020.”
+You’re saying, “Player A’s schedule in Weeks 15-17 are favorable because those three teams were positional pushovers last season.”
 Think about that in relation to how teams fell off or improved year over year, and also apply it to inseason fantasy SoS.
 You are far better off learning the intricacies of which players tend to perform better against certain coverages or defensive schemes, etc. Pay more attention to how defenses handle running backs in zone-blocking schemes vs. power-blocking or hybrid systems.
 What about receivers vs. press-man or zone?
 Like with most situations in life, making a blanket determination is a terrible plan.
-It’s really stems from the absence of having a plan.
+It really stems from the absence of having a plan.

 - Expecting a specific player to be available is a problem waiting to happen.
-All too often I hear from owners stating something to the effect of, ” Player A or Player B will be my pick at No. 8 overall (for example), so I intend to come back in Round 2 with Player C or Player D.” … It’s nice to have a group of players with whom you’re comfortable as your pick, but don’t fall into the trap of banking on a specific name.
+All too often I hear from owners stating something to the effect of, ” Player A or Player B will be my pick at No. 8 overall (for example), so I intend to come back in Round 2 with Player C or Player D.” … It’s nice to have a group of players with whom you’re comfortable making your pick, but don’t fall into the trap of banking on a specific name.
 Focusing on a position is fine, as long as you’re willing to adjust your strategy, when necessary.

 - Some sources tell fantasy players to go for broke with their draft strategy — and it’s the right move … sometimes.
 For new gamers or those trying to feel their way through unfamiliar strategies or league formats, aim for the middle as your floor.
 I mean this as your goal should be to field a competitive team each week, not necessarily shoot for the highest score.
 Why?
 The playoffs.
 In classic head-to-head setups, the goal should be to get into the playoffs, especially for novices.
 Sure, a first-round bye is helpful, but get into the postseason and you have a chance that six other league mates do not.
 Simplistic thinking for a simplistic situation.
 Swinging for the fences in every draft may connect now and again, but the odds are against consistently being competitive.